 But we know it can be difficult to even get yourself to the ballot box, let alone know what you want once you’re there.
 14 East has your back.
 Below, learn how to register to vote, check if you already are, find your polling place and more.

 On Monday, October 1, 14 East and DePaul’s Chapter of the Society of Professional Journalists (SPJ) held our fifth Public Newsroom.
-The monthly programming series originated from City Bureau, a nonprofit journalism newslab in Hyde Park.
+The monthly programming series originated from City Bureau, a nonprofit journalism newslab in Woodlawn.
 Since the gubernatorial election is quickly approaching, this month’s Public Newsroom collaborated with the Better Government Association (BGA), a nonprofit organization that holds Illinois public officials responsible through reporting and advocating for transparency.

 Each election the BGA develops a voter guide for Illinois residents.
 This election’s guide, Illinois Votes, is a website that allows visitors to research candidates, ask questions, take a quiz and prepare their ballot.